 Color Me Daunted (or What’s in your Marketing Palette?)

-How a small shop can choose effective marketing materials
+How a small shop can choose effective marketing materials from too many available choices

 The transportation and supply chain industries are producing some really interesting promotions these days thanks to an infusion of new marketing practitioners, a bevy of amazing digital tools, and what seems like an endless choice of images and colors.